Skip to Main Content

 COPYRIGHT / TRADEMARK CASES

-phillips, hunt, walker & hanna Rick Wilson and The Associated Press v.
+phillips, hunt & walker Rick Wilson and The Associated Press v.
 George Zimmerman– Cease and Desist (2013)

 Photographer Rick Wilson (represented by us) and The AP (not represented by us) whose took a photograph of State Attorney Angela Corey, which was used as the basis for an identical “paint-by-numbers” painting by George Zimmerman was a clear copyright violation.
 Zimmerman had previously sold artwork on eBay and we notified Zimmerman that he should expect legal action if he continues to use the photo.
 “You just can’t do that,” Phillips said.
 “You just can’t take somebody else’s work and make it your own.”